Thilagavijayan/PharmaCare/Readme.md

 Created the dataset of tablets and its usecases,collected the data from the expert in medical field

 **Trained Model**
-Trained the logisytic regression model with accuracy
+Trained the logistic regression model with accuracy

 **Javascript functionality**
 We have added the javascript functionalities for using the search and other functionalities